 For the sake of safety, remove clutter and put away things after you use them.
 Ensure all members of the home know to clean up after themselves, including pushing in chairs and closing cabinet doors.
 While it may be easy to assume that since the person is not blind, they should be able to notice and avoid objects that are as large as a chair or door, color deficiency affects the ability to differentiate colors and contrast.
 A wooden chair or cabinet door may easily blend in with the wooden floor or wooden cabinets surrounding it.

 Bright light will help anyone get around more easily.
 Adding lamps near doorways and ensuring staircases are well-lit are easy fixes that will help everyone in the family see and function better.
-Make sure the lighting is consistent in all rooms of the house so there are less shadows and dangerous bright spots are eliminated.
+Make sure the lighting is consistent in all rooms of the house, so there are fewer shadows and dangerous bright spots are eliminated.
 Also, glare can be an issue for those with reduced color vision.
 Diffuse light by adding blinds to windows or diffuse the light with a lamp shade or lens cover.
 You can install a dimmer to set the perfect lighting level needed to see.
-Ensure lightswitches are easy to locate by marking them with fluorescent tape.
-Today, you can find remote controlled lights so you can turn them on from your bedside or smart lighting allows you to control from a mobile phone or tablet.
+Ensure light switches are easy to locate by marking them with fluorescent tape.
+Today, you can find remote controlled lights, so you can turn them on from your bedside or smart lighting allows you to control from a mobile phone or tablet.
 How helpful is that?

 Create Color Contrasts